bigtreetech/docs/docs/Panda_Jetpack_V2.md

         <img src=img/PandaJetpackV2/en/fan.png width="300"/>

-    - ⑩ After selection,The color of the light can be adjusted according to the printer.You can choose between the Static or Rainbow lighting effects in the printing.
+    - ⑩ After selection, the color of the light can be adjusted according to the printer.
+You can choose between the Static or Rainbow lighting effects in the printing.

         <img src=img/PandaJetpackV2/en/h2d_mode.png width="300"/>